-Refractory materials are designed to be resistant to decomposition by heat, pressure and, chemicals and, to retain their mechanical properties at temperatures encountered in the modern manufacturing environment.
+* – Refractory materials are designed to be resistant to decomposition by heat, pressure and chemicals, and to retain their mechanical properties at temperatures encountered in the modern manufacturing environment.
 The purpose of a refractory material is to contain heat whilst simultaneously protecting processing equipment.
-Typically, these materials are used as linings for boilers, furnaces, incinerators etc and have multiple applications in the steel making process.
+Typically, these materials are used as coatings for boilers, furnaces, incinerators etc and have multiple applications in the steel making process.

 COATED M2A recognises applicants have a variety of backgrounds with different educational and research experiences.
 We do not expect applicants to be proficient users of any techniques /equipment mentioned, at the time of application.
 Our focus is to upskill our participants and training will be provided.

 COATED M2A in the Faculty of Science and Engineering is a Swansea University initiative which provides postgraduate research training in partnership with industry, providing access to world class laboratories and a wealth of academic and industry expertise.
 COATED M2A is committed to providing top quality research opportunities within an inclusive environment, funded by the Welsh European Funding Office (WEFO), the Engineering and Physical Sciences Research Council (EPSRC), Swansea University and Industry partners.